ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/culture/2017-07-26-ramping-up-projects.md

   - culture
 team: community
 title: "How to get your project rolling at Progressive HackNight"
 description: "Progressive HackNight exists to make great ideas happen.
-Sometimes, we see some great ideas proposed at the start of the hacknight, but not many people work on them or stay involved after the night.
-This can be caused by a multitude of things, but we can reduce the chance of it happening by taking a look at how you can best set yourself up for success, no matter what stage your project is in."
+We have some tips on how you can best set yourself up for success, no matter what stage your project is in."
 date: 2017-07-05
 image: /images/culture/community.png
 author: La Vesha Parker
 author_url: https://www.linkedin.com/in/laveshaparker/
 author_image: /images/team/vesha.png
-author_bio: "Vesha is a member of the ProgHacknight Steering Committee"
+author_bio: "Vesha is a member of the Progressive HackNight team"
 author2:
 author2_url:
 author2_image: